gphelipe1/bank_graphql/README.md

 ```
 ## [Calling the API - Samples]
 The execution of this project cover the following samples:
-- The repo automatically creates and sample object in the database, an account with the account number 54321 and a balance of 160, but you can also create new accounts or even delete them.
+- The repo automatically creates a sample object in the database, an account with the account number 54321 and a balance of 160, but you can also create new accounts or even delete them.
 Accounts are created with a default balance of 0.

 **Sample 1**